Finnish railway signalling: Distant signals

 The distant signal is located at least 1200 m before the main signal.

 It may also be located in the same post with a main signal, below it.
 In this combined arrangement, whenever the main signal shows a stop aspect, the distant signal doesn't show any aspect at all.

 A distant signal can have any of the following aspects:

 Note: Although the green light of the old system distant signal used in Helsinki area is named Expect Proceed aspect, the next main signal may in fact be showing the Proceed 35 aspect.
 Therefore, the driver has to act as if the signal aspect is indeed Expect 35.

 Block signals

 A block signal can show any of the following three aspects:

 Block signals are being replaced by combinations of main and distant signals, and no new block signals will be installed.

 Dwarf signals

 A dwarf signal is used for controlling shunting movements.
 It can have any of the following aspects:

 A dwarf signal may also be placed in conjunction with a main signal.
-If the main signal shows any other aspect than Stop, the dwarf signal shows the Proceed with caution aspect.
+If the main signal shows any other aspect than Stop, the dwarf signal shows the Proceed aspect.